codsen/codsen/packages/string-remove-widows/README.md

   hyphens: true, // replace space with non-breaking space in front of dash
   minWordCount: 4, // if there are less words than this in chunk, skip
   minCharCount: 20, // if there are less characters than this in chunk, skip
-  ignore: [], // list zero or more templating languages: "jinja", "hugo", "hexo"
+  ignore: [], // list zero or more templating languages: "jinja", "hugo", "hexo", OR "all"
   reportProgressFunc: null, // reporting progress function
   reportProgressFuncFrom: 0, // reporting percentages from this number
   reportProgressFuncTo: 100, // reporting percentages up to this number